 - Federal Mirena organ perforation lawsuits consolidated into multidistrict litigation (MDL 2434) in New York claim that IUD migration resulted in perforation of an internal organ such as the uterus or other abdominal organ.
 In 2016, 1,230 cases were dismissed however Bayer offered $12.2 million to settle remaining cases in September 2018.

 - Federal Mirena pseudotumor cerebri lawsuits consolidated into multidistrict litigation (MDL 2767) in New York claim that the hormone, levonorgestrel caused the formation of pseudotumor cerebri or “false brain tumor”.
 An estimated 1,000 cases were consolidated in this case however no settlements have been announced.

 - New Jersey Mirena migration and injury lawsuits claim a variety of injuries and were consolidated in multicounty litigation (MCL 297).
 Some cases in this group were dismissed as the statute of limitations had expired but up to 1,800 additional cases may have been pending with no announced settlements.

 Hundreds of lawsuits have been filed and victims have received compensation for their injuries.
-There are currently thirty Mirena lawsuits underway.
-Most frequently, users allege that the pharmaceutical company failed to warn them of the potential dangers of the device.
+Most frequently, users have alleged that the pharmaceutical company failed to warn them of the potential dangers of the device.
 They also claim that the company was aware of design flaws that led the device to malfunction yet continued to produce and distribute faulty medical devices.
-While there have been thousands of lawsuits across the nation, there has been 180 in New Jersey alone and there are over 120 cases currently pending in the federal multidistrict litigation.

 Device Migration Case